Safety Culture Ladder step 2

 - Approved Self Assessment (document issued)

-You can complete an online questionnaire (SAQ) to self-evaluate safety culture in your company and help you decide which step you want to choose.
+You can complete an online questionnaire (SAQ) to self-evaluate safety culture in your company and help you decide if you want to choose step 2 or another step.
 You will then be ready to engage a certification body (CB) to do an audit and certify your company.
 Auditors make a number of observing project visits and conduct interviews with management and employees, based on the relevant requirements and criteria.
 Some examples follow below.

 Is compliance with step 2 of the Safety Culture Ladder mandatory?